Digital-Preservation-Coalition/bit-list/content/entries/adobe-flash-animations-and-interactive-applets/index.en.md

   - comment: ""
     url: https://archive.org/details/softwarelibrary_flash?tab=collection
     authors: Scott, J.
-    title: "Software Library: Flash"
+    title: 'Software Library: Flash'
     publisher: Internet Archive
     year: 2020
     accessed: 2023-10-24
 year-added: 2019
 published: 2019-01-01
-last-updated: 2025-07-30
+last-updated: "2024-11-07"
 aliases:
   - /digipres/champion-digital-preservation/bit-list/practically-extinct/bitlist-adobe-flash-and-applets
-comments: >-
+comments: |-
   Flash represents a significant amount of the creativity of websites in the early 2000s including net-based art and cartoons.
 With extinction, archives will need to consider if it is possible to preserve interaction through the development of new web archiving and emulation tools and techniques.
 These are culturally significant artefacts or so of the web and were a gateway for many early game developers given the ease of which Flash games could be made.

   It’s important to note there are quite a number of community projects working on this, whilst the focus tends to be on Flash games there is still work around Flash animations.
 Projects like Flashpoint Archive do have their own workflows for getting the games/animations but have their own preservation issues.
 The survival of Flashpoint is reliant on a small group of people with the storage space entirely relying on one person maintaining it.
 Other Flash game archives exist as well, such as Flash Game Archives.
 The Internet Archive has a number of Flash game collections as well.
 There is also work being done around emulating Flash within web browsers through Ruffle which increases access to Flash games and animations.
 ---